oddcod3/Phantom-Evasion/README.md

 Powershell script dropper can't execute 32 bit powershell payload on 64 bit target Be sure in that case to use 64 bit payload

-## Cross platform autocompile SUPPORTED:

-Using linux :

-GCC used to compile source code to ELF format

-Mingw-w64 used to compile source code to EXE format

-Pyinstaller used to generate pyhton  ELF execuatable

-in windows:

-GCC  used to compile source code to EXE format

-Cygwin > AUTOCOMPILE ELF not supported

-Pyinstaller used to generate python EXE executable

-When using "msfvenom payload" options phantom evasion will autocompile 32 bit executable when a 32 bit payload is selected Instead 64 bit executable will be generated using 64 bit payload

-Example:

-Windows/meterpreter/reverse_tcp  (autocompiled to exe 32 bit)

-Windows/x64/meterpreter/reverse_tcp (autocompiled to exe 64 bit)

-Equivalent for linux modules

-When using "Polymorphic Powershell Script Dropper" remember that 32 bit powershell payloads are not compatible with 64 bit powershell target and vice versa

 ## Getting Started

 Simply git clone or download and unzip Phantom-Evasion folder

-requires python2.7 for Universal Modules ( excluding that it works great also with python 3)

 ## Installing